Glossary

 Darning Foot Used for free motion quilting, this sewing machine foot is usually round or oval and made of plastic so you can see through it.

-Design wall it can be as simple as nailing a piece of flannel to the wall behind your door, but it allows you to put up pieces and see them in relationship to one another.
-Batting also works as a "self-sticking" medium.
+Design Wall It can be as simple as nailing a piece of flannel to the wall behind your door, but it allows you to put up pieces and see them in relationship to one another.
+Wadding also works as a "self-sticking" medium.

-Fat Eight One-eighth yard of fabric that is usually cut to measure 9" x 22" rather than the typical one-eighth yard cut of 4.5" x 42".
+Fat Eighth One-eighth yard of fabric that is usually cut to measure 9" x 22" rather than the typical one-eighth yard cut of 4.5" x 42".

-Fat quarter A half yard or meter of fabric, cut along the middle fold line to make a "fat" or wide quarter, as opposed to a regular quarter yard or meter which is long and skinny!
-A fat quarter measures 18x22 or 20x22 (depending on whether you are in a country where yards or meters are sold), whereas a quarter meter/yard of fabric measures 9x44" or 10x44", ie the full width of the fabric.
+Fat Quarter A half yard or metre of fabric, cut along the middle fold line to make a "fat" or wide quarter, as opposed to a regular quarter yard or metre which is long and skinny!
+A fat quarter measures 18" x 22" or 20" x 22" (depending on whether you are in a country which sells yards or metres), whereas a quarter metre/yard of fabric measures 9" x 44" or 10" x 44", ie the full width of the fabric.

 The crosswise grain is also straight and runs from selvedge to selvedge.
 Most instructions have you cut strips that are on the crosswise grain.
-This has slightly more give that the straight grain.
+This has slightly more give than the straight grain.

 If you pull a piece of fabric from the two diagonally opposite corners, you see the bias grain.
 Some clothing is made this way because it drapes better.
 Quilts that end in curved treatment will use bias binding.
 The bias has a lot of give and stretch.
 This can cause distortion in your quilt unless you are careful.
 Raw bias edges quickly stretch out of true.

-Half square triangles this is the most used pieced unit in quilting.
+Half Square Triangles This is the most used pieced unit in quilting.
 It is a square with a diagonal seam line.
-Two different fabrics are on each side of the line, usually forming a light/dark configuration.
+Two different fabrics are used on each side of the line, usually forming a light/dark configuration.
 Log Cabin blocks are basically complex half square triangles.

 Hand Piecing Sewing with needle and thread rather than a sewing machine.